CollectivaT-dev/language-toolkit/docs/source/2-Digital age.rst

 Keyboard
 ~~~~~~~~

-Until the day we will be speaking naturally with computers, the most basic interface for interacting with them will be the keyboard.
+Until the day we will be speaking naturally with computers, the most common interface for interacting with them will be the keyboard.
 It is a technology easily taken for granted for the world's many languages but unfortunately it is not available in all of the world's writing systems.
 If a keyboard is not present or not developed enough for a language, its speakers tend to prefer other alphabets or even languages to communicate.
 For example, speakers of Ethiopian languages like Amharic, Tigrinya and Oromo switch to using English as Ge'ez script is not pre-installed in their smartphones.
 Young arabic speakers in many countries have invented their own chat-alphabet `Arabizi <https://en.wikipedia.org/wiki/Arabic_chat_alphabet>`_ consisting of latin characters and numerals to account for the lack of Arabic script support in early mobile and web technology.

-If a keyboard is not available, let's say in your phone or computer, here's some resources to search or help create your own keyboard:
+If a keyboard is not available, let's say in your phone or computer, here are some resources to search or help create your own keyboard:

 - Google's mobile keyboard, `Gboard <https://support.google.com/gboard/answer/6380730?hl=en&ref_topic=9023832&co=GENIE.Platform%3DAndroid&oco=0>`_
 - `Keyman <https://keyman.com/>`_ supports 2000 languages
 - `Microsoft Keyboard Layout Creator <https://www.microsoft.com/en-us/download/details.aspx?id=102134>`_
-- `Ukelele <https://software.sil.org/ukelele/>`_ is a Unicode Keyboard Layout Editor for the macOS
+- `Ukelele <https://software.sil.org/ukelele/>`_ is a Unicode Keyboard Layout Editor for the MacOS

 Online dictionary
 ~~~~~~~~~~~~~~~~~

-A dictionary (lexicon) is a solid way of documenting a language since it acts as a reference of words and their meanings.
+A dictionary, or lexicon, is a solid way of documenting a language since it acts as a reference of words and their meanings.
 An online dictionary never goes out-of-print as it is accessible from any device with an internet connection.
 Also, open-source dictionaries can live and grow collaboratively as a community effort involving both speakers of the language, linguists and technologists.

 `Living Dictionaries <https://livingdictionaries.app/>`_ is an online dictionary-builder platform created by Living Tongues Institute for Endangered Languages.
 It provides comprehensive, free online tech tools that assist language communities in conservation and revitalization efforts.
 It also allows recording of words and phrases.
 As of May 2022, it support 237 languages.
-To initiate your language in Living Dictionaries, you can get use of their `Elicitation lists <https://livingtongues.org/the-master-elicitation-list/>`_ and watch tutorials their `YouTube channel <https://www.youtube.com/channel/UCiYtwIJ6yAgO2_IeLMgrirA>`_.
+To initiate your language in Living Dictionaries, you can get use of their `Elicitation lists <https://livingtongues.org/the-master-elicitation-list/>`_ and watch tutorials on their `YouTube channel <https://www.youtube.com/channel/UCiYtwIJ6yAgO2_IeLMgrirA>`_.

 `SIL Dictionary App Builder <https://software.sil.org/dictionaryappbuilder/>`_ “helps you to build customized dictionary apps for Android and iOS smartphones and tablets.
 You specify the lexicon data file to use, the app name, fonts, colors, the ‘about box’ information, the audio, illustrations and the icons.
 Dictionary App Builder will package everything together and build the customized app for you.
 You can then install it on your phone, send it to others by Bluetooth, share it on microSD memory cards and publish it to app stores on the Internet.”